This post may contain affiliate links which means I may receive a commission from qualifying purchases at no added cost to you.

 Quad Cane: What is it, and what’s it for?

+Quad canes are lightweight aluminum and vary in weight and height.
 A quad cane is a cane that has a base on the bottom with four small feet.
 Each foot will have a rubber cap to reduce slipping.
-Quad canes are made of lightweight aluminum, and can vary in weight and height.

-Quad canes have various weight limits for the user, though most are capable of handling between 300 and 500 pounds of resistance.
+A four-legged cane can give support, stability, and balance to the heavier patient.
+Quad canes have various weight limits for the user, though most can handle between 300 and 500 pounds of resistance.
 Check the information from the cane’s manufacturer for specifications regarding weight limits.
-A four-legged cane can give support, stability and balance for the heavier patient.

 Laufer, Y. (2003).
 The effect of walking aids on balance and weight-bearing patterns of patients with hemiparesis in various stance positions.
 Physical Therapy.
 83(2) 112-122.

 O’Sullivan, S. B. (1994).
 Physical rehabilitation: assessment and treatment.
 Philadelphia: F.A.
 Davis & Company.